dexie/dexie-website/docs/Collection/Collection.offset().md

 page = await Promise.all(pageKeys.map(id => table.get(id)));

 ```
-The algorithm used here is common among most database engines.
-Ordered pages of OR queries is a problem for SQL databases as well and they will do the same algorithm internally as we do here.
+Ordered pages of OR queries is a problem for all databases and they will do the same algorithm internally as we do here.
 Current version of Dexie just don't have a built-in query planner to do this yet, so that's why you need to write this code to do it.

 CONS:
   * Has to query all primary keys before starting to retrieve values.